There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) explain computer vision problems in writing; (2) write MATLAB code to solve computer vision problems; (3) describe the theories and principles in computer vision; (4) conduct independent research on a chosen research topic, write a small research report, and give an oral presentation; (5) demonstrate logical thinking and problem-solving skills; (6) process images in both the spatial and frequency domains; (7) explain the technical theory behind formation of images; and (8) critique various methodologies for solving problems in computer vision and image processing.
+Students are able to (1) explain computer vision problems in writing; (2) write programs to solve computer vision problems; (3) conduct independent research on a chosen research topic; (4) demonstrate logical thinking and problem-solving skills; (5) explain the technical theory behind formation of images; and (6) critique various methodologies for solving problems in computer vision and image processing.

-- Typically this unit is assessed in the following ways: (1) a research report and seminar; (2) a portfolio; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) laboratory solutions (5% per lab); (2) research project, report and presentation; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)